 If you go through a normal Japanese realtor and not a foreigner friendly one.
 It is possible that you can be denied service or treated unfairly.
 Walking into a realtor shop and being denied service is not uncommon.
 The main reason for this is that it is more difficult to find apartments for foreigners.
 Especially if they have little experience in doing so.
 Also if you have not done your homework or are inexperienced in receiving an apartment in Japan.
 If the realtor is not honest it is much easier for them to hide fees form the initial payment.

 7. Initial Cost

 The average initial cost in Japan is five times the rent.
 The most hated fee would be key money.
 Most people consider this to be overwhelming and a bit ridiculous.
 However it is possible to find apartments with a more affordable initial payment.
-A good deal for the initial cost is considered anything that is three times the rent or lower.

 8. The process

 The process of receiving an apartment in Japan can be very difficult and confusing if you do not have the proper guidance.
 It's not Just finding an apartment and signing the contract.
 The whole process usually takes one week from signing an application to receiving your keys.
 In some cases it will take up to 10 days or more.
 To apply for an apartment you will need a residence card and a Japanese phone number.
 Also in some cases you will have to see the property in person before applying for it.

 If you came here on a holiday visa and it is limited to one year without renewal.
 It will be much more difficult for you.
 The reason is usually once you found an apartment your visa will not be for a full year anymore.
 Because it is impossible to stay there for a complete year.
 It will be more difficult to be accepted.
 However there are some ways around this.
 If you have a good realtor he can try to simply find you an owner that can accept you.
 However it will not be easy.
 You also can receive a short term lease which is paid month to month.
 The last option is to receive a room in a share house.